casics/dassie/README.md

 ♬ Contributing: info for developers
 -----------------------------------

-A lot remains to be done on CASICS in many areas.
-We would be happy to receive your help and participation if you are interested.
-Please feel free to contact the developers either via GitHub or the mailing list [casics-team@googlegroups.com](casics-team@googlegroups.com).
+Any constructive contributions &ndash; bug reports, pull requests (code or documentation), suggestions for improvements, and more &ndash; are welcome.
+Please feel free to contact me directly, or even better, jump right in and use the standard GitHub approach of forking the repo and creating a pull request.

 Everyone is asked to read and respect the [code of conduct](CONDUCT.md) when participating in this project.